harvzor/harvzor-optional/README.md

 ##### Known caveats

-- this does not work with minimal APIs as it searches for `Optional<T>` references on parameters and properties of any classes that implement controller methods, and then maps those `Optional<T>` types to their generic type `T`
+- `FixOptionalMappings(params Assembly[] assemblies)` does not work with minimal APIs as it searches for `Optional<T>` references on parameters and properties of any classes that implement controller methods, and then maps those `Optional<T>` types to their generic type `T`

 ##### Improvements